Video details

 A hatha yogi is one with Nature

 "Discipline is not only for the yogīs.
-Discipline is not only for humans.
-Discipline is for all animals."
+Discipline is for all animals.
+And even the trees have a discipline."

 Filming location: Vép, Hungary